-Pathfinders has recently launched the Aboriginal Transition to School Program (ATTS) to provide Aboriginal children between the ages of 3 and 6 years with access to quality pre-school and school education.
-The program covers Armidale, Inverell, Ashford, Tingha, Uralla and Walcha, with a Learning Circle available in Inverell, Ashford and Tingha.
+Pathfinders launched the Aboriginal Transition to School Program (ATTS) in 2017 to provide Aboriginal children between the ages of 3 and 6 years with access to quality pre-school and school education.
+The program covered Armidale, Inverell, Ashford, Tingha, Uralla and Walcha, with a Learning Circle available in Inverell, Ashford and Tingha.

-The ATTS facilitator, Amanda Doye, supports the children and their families on their educational journeys to ensure that their education experience is a positive one.
+The ATTS facilitator, Amanda Doye, supported the children and their families on their educational journeys to ensure that their education experience was a positive one.

 “As an early childhood educator, I know that a child’s brain develops more in the first five years of life than at any other time.
 My role as the ATTS facilitator is to break down barriers that are stopping these children from accessing the best education possible.
 I am here to support these children and their families in any way I can.”Amanda Doye

 The ATTS program offered the following:

 - Assists with filling in the enrolment paperwork.